samboy/lunacy/LUAstuff/blackCastle.md

   continue with ASCII letters, numbers, and the `_` character.
 * Commas placed at the end of a list of array or object members before a `}` or `]` are ignored.

+## The name

+This is called "Black Castle" because Douglas Crockford's (same guy who invented JSON) old game "Galahad and the Holy Grail" had a very difficult puzzle where a secret passage was hidden in the black castle;
+the passage was so difficult to find, I had to run the program through a 6502 monitor to find it.

+A 1984 review of "Galahad and the Holy Grail" had the same complaint:
+In "The book of Atari Software 1984", the reviewer could not find this secret passage until Atari sent them a map and hint sheet.

+To Douglas Crockford's credit, the 1985 Antic version of the game has an arrow in the black castle pointing to the secret passage.